Blog post by Caoimhe Whelan IBCLC – Updated on 03/07/19 following updates made by the IBLCE to the IBCLC certification process.

 In 2012, the International Board of Lactation Consultants Examiners (IBLCE) Board of Directors introduced new eligibility criteria for candidates wishing to sit the IBCLC exam and obtain IBCLC certification.
 The main rationale for this change was to enhance the quality of the IBCLC credential, and also to ensure that all exam candidates had a solid foundation in the relevant health sciences.
 Around the time that the changes were introduced, there was a lot of talk about ‘barriers’ to the IBCLC profession and how it was now ‘impossible’ for voluntary breastfeeding counsellors to become IBCLCs.
 At this point, as a Cuidiu Breastfeeding Counsellor I hadn’t really seriously considered pursuing IBCLC accreditation, but when I heard the word ‘impossible’ I decided I’d give it lash!
-I like a challenge and I had a very strong interest in all things breastfeeding.
-I qualified as a Cuidiu BFC in 2012 and have been working towards IBCLC accreditation since then.
-I have been accepted to sit the 2016 exam and am currently busy studying for it.
+I sat the exam in October 2016, officially qualified as an IBCLC in December 2016 (results are released 3 months after the exam is held) and started working in private practice in February 2017.

 Initially, over a period of a few months I did some research on the various pathways open to candidates and mapped out what I thought would be my own route to obtaining the required criteria and being accepted to sit the exam.
 In this article I will outline the requirements for voluntary counsellors and hopefully remove some of the confusion for potential applicants.